-- Air oven out: The next morning, let your oven air out for at least 15 minutes.
+- Air oven out: The next morning, open the kitchen windows and let your oven air out for at least 15 minutes.
 The stench of ammonia will likely be pretty powerful.
 Quarantine the kitchen so that no one inhales ammonia fumes (5).

 - Wipe away gunk: Put your gloves on.
 You should find that stubborn debris comes off easily.
 Mix the ammonia bowl into the water container and dunk your sponge into it for an added boost.

 Are you the sort who prefers chemical-free cleaning?
-Then plain white vinegar should do the trick.
+Then distilled white vinegar should do the trick.
 Vinegar is acidic, which makes it an ideal non-toxic cleaner (7).

 - Heat up oven: Preheat your oven to 450 degrees Fahrenheit.
-If you have a self-clean steaming option, you’ll be selecting that instead.
+If you have a self-clean steaming option, you’ll select that instead.